ivanmonteiro/docker-dotnetcore-with-npm/README.md

 # dotnet-5-sdk-with-nodejs

-A base Dockerfile for .Net 5 with node.js v12.
+A base Dockerfile with .Net SDK and node.js v12.